Prague, Czech Republic

 For something more formally romantic, Café Savoy in Malá Strana does a breakfast or lunch that feels like a special occasion even when it isn't — Neo-Renaissance ceiling decorations, proper linen, in-house pastries.
 Pair it with an early morning walk across Charles Bridge before the tourist volumes build, and you've got a morning neither of you will stop talking about.
 The Augustine hotel is the splurge pick for couples — sleeping in a 13th-century monastery complex a short walk from the river is a flex that absolutely holds up.

 For the quintessential Prague couples moment, get to the Riegrovy sady beer garden on a warm evening before sunset.
 Grab two half-liters of pivo, find a spot on the hill, and watch Prague Castle go gold across the skyline.
 It costs around 120 CZK combined and it will be the memory you take home.
-The crowd skews heavily queer-friendly — you're right in Vinohrady's orbit — and the vibe is exactly the low-key, effortlessly inclusive Prague that earned its reputation.
+The crowd skews heavily welcoming — you're right in Vinohrady's orbit — and the vibe is exactly the low-key, effortlessly inclusive Prague that earned its reputation.

 LGBTQ+ families have legal standing here before you even clear customs — same-sex marriage became law in the Czech Republic in 2025, and adoption rights are in place as of 2026, meaning your family structure is formally recognized under Czech law.
 In practice, Prague's tourist infrastructure handles families well: Vinohrady has wide pavements and decent stroller terrain, and under-15s ride Prague's excellent tram and metro network completely free, which takes a real bite out of daily transport costs for a group.